With the country in so much debt, the legal cannabis industry can bring in a windfall of revenue throughout New Jersey and the United States.

-Last week United States’ Attorney Jeff Sessions rescinded federal guidance put into place during the Obama administration that prohibited federal funds to be used to police legal cannabis organizations.
-However, despite this decision, the New Jersey legislature is expected to move forward with a policy allowing for the possession and distribution of cannabis for adults.
+Last week U.S. Attorney General Jeff Sessions rescinded federal guidance put into place during the Obama administration that prohibited federal funds to be used to police legalized cannabis organizations.
+Despite this decision, the New Jersey legislature is expected to move forward with a policy allowing for the possession and distribution of cannabis for adults.

-State Senate President Stephen Sweeney said the action taken by Sessions on Thursday was not going to deter New Jersey from moving forward with plans for legalization of recreational cannabis and that the decisions being made were not going to hinder the benefits for economic growth and social reform.
+State Senate President Steve Sweeney (D-Gloucester)said the action taken by Sessions on Thursday was not going to deter New Jersey from moving forward with plans for the legalization of recreational cannabis.
+The decisions being made were not going to hinder the benefits for economic growth and social reform.